abhas/io/_posts/2018-10-07-why-open-source-still-misses-the-point.md

   thoroughly by now that it really doesn't mean anything anymore.
 Specifically, it does not convey the essence of software freedom nor is it suitable for any of the other purposes it is used for.
-"Open Source" continues to miss the miss the point even after 20 years!
+"Open Source" continues to miss the point even after 20 years!

 ---